Agricultural Subsidies in India: Government Schemes & Benefits (2026)

 Summary:

 Agricultural subsidies in India play a vital role in supporting farmers through financial assistance, reduced input costs and protection from climate risks.
 From PM‑KISAN to fertiliser subsidies and subsidised crop insurance under PMFBY, these schemes empower farmers to manage cultivation more effectively.
+Using the Kshema App, farmers can easily access insurance support aligned with government efforts, ensuring a more stable and resilient farming future.

 Disclaimer: